abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/3-Angular-Router.md

 ## Using the Router

+Angular doesn't replace the entire page when navigating between routes, it only updates the view based on the current route.
+This is done using the `<router-outlet>` directive which acts as a placeholder for the component that will be displayed based on the current route.

-- To show the component based on the route, use the `router-outlet` directive in the `app.component.html` file
+- To show the component based on the route, use the `<router-outlet>` directive in the `app.component.html` file

   ```html
   <h1>Angular Router App</h1>